-In her research on aesthetic preferences, Dr. Kathy Danko-McGhee, TMA director of education, has studied how babies respond to art.
+In her research on aesthetic preferences, Dr. Kathy Danko-McGhee, the Emma Leah Bippus Director of Education , has studied how babies respond to art.

 In addition to looking at themselves, infants are attracted to high contrast visuals, bold images, colorful objects, and faces.
 The same holds true for toddlers, who also are drawn to looking at animals, shiny objects, and familiar items that are part of their world.

 It’s no surprise, then, that an art museum is a rich source of visual stimulation for babies.
 Introducing infants to works of art promotes early neuron connections in the brain.
 And for the verbal toddler, interacting with an adult in naming images and describing different characteristics in a work of art lays the groundwork for visual, cognitive, and language development.

 FREE Baby Tours

 Watch your child respond to large colorful paintings and learn ways to facilitate early visual literacy skills.
 Join us for a lively and FREE 30-minute Baby Tour.
 Parents and caregivers with infants up to 18 months are welcome.
 Meet at the TMA Family Center on any of these Fridays:

 - November 15 at 3:30 pm

 One child per adult.
 Strollers not permitted.